Simon Griffee

 Though I use other cameras (currently Fuji X100S and Ricoh GRD), I like rangefinder cameras.
 The Leica M is — unfortunately — the only digital rangefinder camera that is made at this point in time.1

-The great advantage of a rangefinder is this: With some practice and experience you can reliably focus the camera without putting it to your eye or pointing it at the subject.
+The advantage of a rangefinder is this: With some practice and experience you can reliably focus the camera without putting it to your eye or pointing it at the subject.
 You can do this because the lens rotation stops at both far and close focus points and you can judge the focus distance by feeling the relative position of the finger tab on the lens, or, if you’re less experienced, by looking at the distance markings on the lens.

 The other advantage of the Leica is the simplicity of the manual controls necessary for photography: Aperture, shutter speed, focus, shutter release.
 They are right there as mechanical, tactile controls.
 I don’t like how Leicas are becoming increasingly complex with the addition of video and so on to the M model.
 Not that I mind new designs, but I think they should also make a more affordable model focussed on simplicity above all, something like this.